 What is PCSS Implementation?

-The Providers’ Clinical Support System (PCSS) for Medication Assisted Treatment is a program, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and led by the American Academy of Addiction Psychiatry (AAAP) with a coalition of national professional organizations.
-PCSS provides educational resources and training to healthcare providers for the prevention and treatment of substance use disorders (SUD).
-The PCSS Implementation is a pilot project within PCSS that provides implementation technical assistance (TA) to healthcare organizations and providers for the use and/or expansion of SUD services, including MAT with a focus on opioid use disorder (OUD).
+PCSS Implementation is a project within PCSS that provides implementation technical assistance to healthcare organizations and providers for the use and/or expansion of substance use disorder (SUD) treatment services, including medications for opioid use disorder (MOUD).
 SUD are chronic diseases that affect millions of Americans.
-MAT is considered a best practice in the treatment of SUD, especially for patients with OUDs.
-Research shows that MAT for SUD improves clinical outcomes over behavioral treatment alone.
-Despite the known benefits, local healthcare teams are often unsure how to initiate the use and management of MAT delivery.
-PCSS Implementation will partner with clinical sites to develop tailored implementation of evidence-based practices in the prevention and treatment of SUD and OUD, including MAT.
+MOUD is considered a best practice in the treatment of SUD, especially for patients with OUD.
+Research shows that the use of medications to treat SUDs improves clinical outcomes over behavioral treatment alone.
+Despite the known benefits, local healthcare teams are often unsure how to initiate the use and management of MOUD.
+PCSS Implementation partners with clinical sites to develop tailored implementation of evidence-based practices in the prevention and treatment of SUD and OUD.

 - Identify barriers to and resources for implementation of SUD services at clinical sites